justin-xing/web-forum-for-executive-orders/README.md

 ```
 node server.js
 ```
-You should see a couple messages, including 'connected!', confirming your database connection is working.
+You should see a couple messages, including 'Connected!', confirming your database connection is working.